Product 69色情片

 In Brief

 Insurers in Korea have turned dramatic demographic change into an opportunity to grow the senior market.
-Now the industry must move beyond selling life insurance to deliver solutions to meet the long-term needs of the elderly, argues 69色情片's Kyenoghwa Kim in a new research paper recognized in the .
+Now the industry must move beyond selling life insurance to deliver solutions to meet the long-term needs of the elderly, argues 69色情片's Kyeonghwa Kim in a new research paper written for , an exclusive program of the International Insurance Society (IIS).

 Key takeaways